 - Address any complications that arise during surgery due to the sedative

 For anesthesiologists who work in obstetrics or labor and delivery, their focus is on relieving or minimizing pain for women during the birthing process.
 They may give epidurals during regular deliveries or cesarean sections.

-- They must have strong communication skills as they frequently interact with other physicians, nurses, and patients
+- They must have strong communication skills as they frequently interact with other physicians, nurses, and patients.

-- They need to be highly attentive to small details as the slightest mistake in sedative dose could have disastrous consequences for the patient
+- They need to be highly attentive to small details as the slightest mistake in sedative dose could have disastrous consequences for the patient.

-- They must be patient and have a strong ability to concentrate as they may sometimes need to work for many hours at a time without losing their focus
+- They must be patient and have a strong ability to concentrate as they may sometimes need to work for many hours at a time without losing their focus.

 Anesthesiologist Job Outlook